 She studied Hapkido, Tae Kwon Do and Capoeira in her childhood and teen years.

 She appeared in her first commercial for FOX television at the age of seven.

 She attended the Barbizon Modeling school in San Francisco at the age of seven.

 She was Miss Hawaiian Tropic 1st runner's up in the San Francisco Bay Area.

-She was a singer in Shar Jackson's girl group MPULZ.
+She was a singer and dancer in Shar Jackson's girl group MPULZ.